maxxonair/BlueBook-Descent-and-Landing-Analysis-Toolkit-DaLAT/README.md

 2) The GUI module (GUI): The GUI BlueBook_DaLAT.jar allows to perform pre- and postprocessing and visualise results.

 3) The VisualEngine (VE).
-The VisualEngine is a game engine environment developed to visualise simulation results and allow real time simulations with user inputs.
+The VisualEngine is a game engine environment (based on the LWJGL 2 library) developed to visualise simulation results and allow real time simulations with user inputs.
 The VE is currently in development and has only a short real time flight demo implemented (FlyMeToTheMoon.jar).

 Note: